 Selected Educational Outcomes

-11. demonstrate professional dispositions including integrity, openness, commitment, self-awareness, and respect.
+9. Students will demonstrate professional dispositions including integrity, problem solving, flexibility, responsiveness to feedback, self-awareness, commitment, initiative, and respect.

-1. demonstrate content knowledge and skills through individual case studies.
+1. Students will demonstrate content knowledge and skills through individual case studies.

-2. demonstrate the ability to impact student learning through a project that requires students or clients to use a pre-assessment, implement an intervention, and conduct a post-assessment to determine impact.
+2. Students will demonstrate the ability to impact student learning through a project that requires students or clients to use a pre-assessment, implement an intervention, and conduct a post-assessment to determine impact.

-3. demonstrate their ability to effectively conduct a counseling session during a faculty observation.
+3. Students will demonstrate their ability to effectively conduct a counseling session during a faculty observation.

-4. demonstrate their ability to use data to develop a project that focuses on closing achievement gaps or develop a treatment plan.
+4. Students will demonstrate their ability to use data to develop a project that focuses on closing achievement gaps or develop a treatment plan.

 Requirements for M.Ed.
 Degree with a Major in Counselor Education: